yaksetig/Enygma/enygma_retail_payments/README.md

     Commits --> Hash
 ```

-Note: We intend to update the ZK module to use a quantum-secure ZK scheme, which will make the entire system quantum-secure (as opposed to quantum-private).
+Note: We intend to update the ZK module to use a quantum-secure ZK scheme once the schemes become more practical/usable.
+This change will make the entire system quantum-secure (as opposed to quantum-private).
 We also intend to leverage the ability of having [Single-Server Private Outsourcing of zk-SNARKs
 ](https://eprint.iacr.org/2025/2113) to allow clients to submit ZK proofs to the Private Network Hub component of the system without incurring in unnecessary hardware costs.

 ## Implementation Details